sujitdmello/spinner/README.md

 ## Simple Java Spring Boot app that consumes CPU

-This was written primarily as a way to understand how Azure Spring Cloud handles high-CPU conditions Once deployed, you can run the app locally and access it as follows:
+This was written primarily as a way to understand how Azure Spring Cloud handles high-CPU conditions You can run the app locally and access it as follows:

 ```
 mvn package -DskipTests